mdalmaruf/SAS-Tutorial/README.md

 ### Accessing SAS Studio

 1. **Login to SAS Studio**:
-   Open your browser and navigate to the SAS Studio login page.
+   Open your browser and navigate to the SAS Studio login page [https://welcome.oda.sas.com/].
 Enter your credentials to access the workspace.

 ### Creating a Folder